 Even the court’s proceedings now seemed obvious to Vivenna.
 She’d read all of the letters in the stack, and while she didn’t have Lemks’ half of the conversation--the letters he would have sent to Idris, detailing events at the Court of Gods--she did have her father’s responses.
 She could figure out enough to see that today’s argument had been much more heated than previous ones.

 Someone in the Hallandren government was rallying the nation for war.
 And, her father and Lemks were under the impression that the general people of the city supported the action.
 Hallandren troops would likely march on her homeland before the year was out.
 And then, Siri would become a hostage.
-The Hallandren people, so colorful yet so deceptive, would threaten to kill her unless Dedelin surrendered Idris to Hallandren rule.
+The Hallandren, so colorful yet so deceptive, would threaten to kill her unless Dedelin surrendered Idris to Hallandren rule.

 Her father would not surrender.
 Siri would be executed.